mavhungutrezzy/google_analytics_django/README.md

 The middleware is automatically active once added to your MIDDLEWARE setting.
 It adds two custom headers to the response:

-- X-GA-TRACKING-ID: The Google Analytics client ID (if available)
+- `X-GA-TRACKING-ID`: The Google Analytics client ID (if available)
-- X-CLIENT-IP: The client's IP address
+- `X-CLIENT-IP`: The client's IP address

-You can use these headers for server-side tracking if needed.
+These headers can be used for server-side tracking if needed.

+## Advanced Features

-## Debug Mode
+### Debug Mode

-When `GOOGLE_ANALYTICS_DEBUG_MODE` is set to `True`, no tracking will occur.
-This is useful for development environments.
+Set `GOOGLE_ANALYTICS_DEBUG_MODE = True` in your settings to prevent tracking in development environments.

-## Staff Exclusion
+### Staff Exclusion

 By default, staff users (users with `is_staff=True`) are not tracked.
-This behavior can be modified in the `should_track` function in `utils.py` if needed.
+You can modify this behavior in the `should_track` function in `utils.py`.

-## Advanced Usage

 ### Event Tracking

-You can use the standard Google Analytics JavaScript API to track events.
-For example:
+Use the standard Google Analytics JavaScript API to track events:

 ```javascript
 gtag("event", "button_click", {